ztyyLV/web-twain-docs/info/schedule/Stable.md

 * Fixed a bug where if the Dynamsoft Service is not installed and a `WebTwain` instance is created using the method `CreateDWTObject()` or `CreateDWTObjectEx()`, the connection to the service is not attempted automatically as expected (a page refreshing is required).

-* Fixed a bug with the API `Dynamsoft.DWT.CustomizableDisplayInfo` so that it now works again.
+* Fixed a bug with the API `Dynamsoft.WebTwainEnv.CustomizableDisplayInfo` so that it now works again.

 * Fixed a bug where removed images remain in the viewer.